DappCoderr/Foundry_FundMe/README.md

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

+- To compile smart contract run: `forge build`
+- To deploy contract with deployment script run: `forge script script/deployFundMe.s.sol`
+- To run test file: `forge test`
+- To run a test file with a two console.log: `forge test --vv`
+- To run a single test run: `forge test -m (function name)`
+- To run a single test run: `forge test -m (function name) -vvv` (You will get a stack tree of the error you are facing)
+- Test coverage, run: `forge coverage --rpc-url` or we can write `forge coverage --fork-url`

 ## Documentation